Frequently Asked Questions

 The Food Safety Modernization Act (FSMA) was passed in 2011 by President Obama and is the most sweeping reform of our food safety laws in more than 70+ years (since the Food Drug and Cosmetic Act of 1938).
 The act aims to ensure the US food supply is safe by shifting the focus from responding to contamination to preventing it.
 The Food and Drug Administration has developed seven different regulations that encompass FSMA including (1) Produce Safety Rule, (2) Preventive Controls for Food for Human Rule, (3) Preventive Controls for Food for Animals Rule, (4) Mitigation Strategies to Protect Food Against Intentional Adulteration Rule, (5) Sanitary Transportation of Human and Animal Food Rule, (6) Foreign Supplier Verification Programs Rule, and (7) Accredited Third-Party Certification Rule.
 Additionally, many of the FSMA rules require food safety training to fulfill compliance.

 The Produce Safety Rule (PSR) is one of the seven food safety regulations that are part of the Food Safety Modernization Act (FSMA).
 The PSR sets a series of standards for the safe growing, harvesting, packing, and holding of produce grown for human consumption: 21 Code of Federal Regulations Part 112 .
 Similar to the other FSMA rules, the PSR aims to be proactive rather than reactive by focusing on high risk practices and identification of hazards within individual operations.
 For example, there are no requirements for uncontrollable factors, such as number of wildlife allowed in fields.
 Instead, the PSR mandates covered produce not be harvested when contaminated by feces (e.g., bird dropping on a tomato intended for fresh market).
 Standards are set for: agricultural water; biological soil amendments; sprouts; wildlife and domesticated animals; worker health, hygiene, and training; equipment, tools, and buildings; among others.
-Here, we describe the PSR standards wildlife and domesticated animals.

 All types of produce are covered by the rule except as provided by specific exemptions from the rule.
 Exemptions include produce that: